Put Your Hands Up 4 Detroit: History

-The song was released in the Netherlands by Flamingo Recordings first on 26 June 2006, peaking at number four in the Dutch Top 40.
+The song was released in the Netherlands by Flamingo Recordings first on 26 June 2006, peaking at number four on the Dutch Top 40 and number five on the Single Top 100.
 It was released in the rest of Europe (UK excluded) in August 2006 and enjoyed steadily increasing popularity.

 In the United Kingdom, the single originally reached number one on the UK Dance Chart and number 53 on the UK Singles Chart before being released on CD, from 12-inch vinyl and digital download sales alone.
 It was given a full release in Britain on 23 October 2006 and leapt to number two on the chart, selling 46,000 copies.
 The following week, the song climbed to number one.
 It remained at number one for one week before being knocked out by "The Rose" by Westlife.
 The single went on to be the UK's 20th best-selling single of the year.

 Outside Benelux, the song was released as "Put Your Hands Up for Detroit", with "4" replaced with "for".
 The song was also remixed in the UK, Germany and Spain and included verses from rappers Bizarre and King Gordy.